Mainzeal: History

 RGRE.
-By April 14, the company had only 14 staff left, down from around 500.
+By 9 April, the company had only 14 full-time staff left, down from 500.

 In 2019, the High Court of New Zealand ordered Mainzeal's former directors to pay NZ$36 million in penalties for breaching directors' duties and carrying on in a manner likely to create a substantial risk of serious loss to creditors.
 In March 2021 this order was overturned by the Court of Appeal, which found that although the directors had breached their duties, this had not caused any actual loss to creditors.
 However, the Court found that the directors had breached other duties by entering into obligations while insolvent.
 The Court sent the matter back to the High Court to reach a decision on the total amount of liability, as it did not have enough information to assess the amount owing.
+An appeal to the Supreme Court (which Mainzeal built) resulted in a ruling in August 2023 that the directors were liable for $36m in damages.